mickmcq/iste432book/17appendices-content.md

 for this description.
 It should include as much specificity as possible.
 For example, it would be helpful to include the names of the classes you plan to write in each layer, as well as brief descriptions of the classes.
+You should include code demonstrating each of the layers.
+From this point on in the development book, you should always be coding and always be showing sample code.

 Some concerns that crop up in the development of a development book can be grouped together under the heading of *vagueness*.
 Bullet points are problematic if they have a subject and no